Tracking everything isn't personalisation, it's invasive and creepy. Discover where to draw the line between helpful personalisation and surveillance.

 Keep personalisation helpful, not creepy:

 Ask users what they want.
-Size preferences, dietary requirements, communication styles—information users willingly provide creates better personalisation than inferred data.
+Size preferences, dietary requirements, communication styles.
+Information users willingly provide creates far better personalisation than inferred data.

 Only collect what you need to provide value.
 Don't track everything "just in case."
 Purpose limitation keeps personalisation helpful.